-BILL AUTHOR STATUS Summary TASK FORCE POSITION SB 458 Wiener Chaptered October 10, 2017 Existing Law: Existing law, the California Beverage Container Recycling and Litter Reduction Act, requires that every beverage container sold or offered for sale in this state have a minimum refund value.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION SB 458 Wiener Enrolled September 19, 2017 Governor's Desk Existing Law: Existing law, the California Beverage Container Recycling and Litter Reduction Act, requires that every beverage container sold or offered for sale in this state have a minimum refund value.
 A beverage distributor is required to pay a redemption payment to CalRecycle for every beverage container sold or offered for sale in the state to a dealer, and the department is required to deposit those amounts in the California Beverage Container Recycling Fund.
 The money in the fund is continuously appropriated to CalRecycle to, among other things, pay handling fees to certified recycling centers.
-The act requires processors to pay refund values, administrative costs, and processing payments to certified recycling centers, dropoff or collection programs, and curbside programs.
+The act requires processors to pay refund values, administrative costs, and processing payments to certified recycling centers, drop-off or collection programs, and curbside programs.
 The act requires CalRecycle to annually designate convenience zones, as defined, statewide and requires at least one certified recycling center or location within every convenience zone that accepts all types of empty beverage containers and pays the refund value, if any, at one location, and that is open for business 30 hours per week.
-Proposed Law: This bill would, until January 1, 2020, authorize up to 5 limited-term recycling plot projects, subject to CalRecycle approval, that are designed to improve redemption opportunities in unserved convenience zones.
-The bill would authorize CalRecycle to issue a probationary certificate of operation to a pilot project recycler, to be valid for no more than 3 years, and would make that pilot project recycler eligible to apply for handling fees from CalRecycle and to receive refund values, administrative costs, and processing payments from processors.
+Proposed Law: This bill would, until January 1, 2020, authorize up to 5 limited-term recycling opportunities in unserved convenience zones.
+The bill would authorize CalRecycle to issue a probationary certificate of operation to a pilot project recycler, to be valid for no more than 3 years, and would make that pilot project recycler eligible to apply for handling fees from CalRecycle and to receive refund values, administrative costs, and processing payments from processing payments from processors.
 SB 705 Allen Amended May 26, 2017 Senate Floor, 2- year bill Existing Law: Existing law requires all rigid plastic bottles and rigid plastic containers sold in the state to be labeled with a code that indicates the resin used to produce the rigid plastic bottle or rigid plastic container.
 AB 939, administered by CalRecycle, requires every rigid plastic packaging container, sold or offered for sale in this state to generally meet one of specified criteria.
 Proposed Law: This bill would enact the Ocean Pollution Reduction Act of 2017.
 The bill would prohibit a food vendor, that is subject to requirement for the posting or calories and nutrients, starting January 1, 2020, from dispensing prepared food to a customer in an expanded polystyrene food service container, and all other food vendor an exception, upon request, if the food vendor demonstrates that compliance would impose an undue economic hardship.
 Additionally, this bill would authorize a local government to impose civil liability on a person that violates that prohibition.
-Committee on
+Letter of support sent to Senate Committee on Appropriations on, May 23, 2017.